800-922-2596 Call Now Book a Free Inspection

 Antennae: True

 What makes them especially concerning is their life cycle.
 Females lay eggs inside cracks or pores of unfinished or unsealed wood.
-Once the eggs hatch, the larvae burrow deep into the wood, feeding for months or even years.
+Once the eggs hatch, the larvae burrow deep into the wood and feed for months or even years.
 It is during this stage that the most damage occurs.

 Because they prefer wood with high starch content, powderpost beetles often target hardwoods such as oak, ash, and walnut.
 This makes them a threat to furniture, hardwood flooring, trim, paneling, and even structural timbers.
 The fine, talcum-like frass, a combination of wood particles and droppings, is one of the main indicators of activity.
 Over time, untreated infestations can weaken wood to the point where it crumbles to the touch.